opensubsonic/open-subsonic-api/content/en/docs/Endpoints/updatecollection.md

 `http://your-server/rest/updateCollection`

 Updates a collection.
 Only the owner of a collection is allowed to update it.
-This endpoint must be accessed using an HTTP PATCH request, only the fields specified in the request payload will have an effect on a collection.
+This endpoint must be accessed using an HTTP POST request.
+Only the fields specified in the request payload will have an effect on a collection.

 ### Request Body